Johnny Olszewski: Ukraine

 Olszewski supports providing aid to Ukraine in the Russo-Ukrainian War, describing it as a matter of world security and arguing that withholding support for Ukraine and other democracies would encourage Vladimir Putin to invade other countries.

+Venezuela

+In December 2025, Olszewski criticized U.S. military strikes on alleged drug traffickers in the Caribbean Sea and expressed support for congressional investigations into the strikes, saying that stopping the drug trade "has to be done in accordance with the law".
+In January 2026, he condemned U.S. military strikes in Venezuela and the subsequent capture of Venezuelan president Nicolás Maduro, saying that the unauthorized strikes could present a risk to national security and calling for congressional oversight and a plan for the United States's involvement in Venezuela.

 Gun control

 In 2009, Olszewski voted against a bill that would prohibit accused domestic abusers from owning firearms, but for a bill that prohibited convicted domestic abusers from owning firearms.
 In 2013, he voted against a bill that would have banned assault weapons in Maryland.
 In 2014, the NRA Political Victory Fund gave Olszewski an "A" rating.
 Olszewski later called this vote a "mistake", saying that it was "a vote I've changed my mind on.
 I am focused on the future and the safety of our children."
 In November 2019, he proposed legislation that would require gun shops to install stronger security measures to protect firearms from burglaries.
 In March 2022, Olszewski testified in support of a bill that would require gun shops to implement minimum security requirements to prevent gun theft.

 During his 2024 congressional campaign, Olszewski supported federal legislation to ban assault weapon sales.
 In February 2025, he introduced legislation that require federally licensed firearms dealers to secure weapons in their inventory and allow the United States Attorney General to prescribe additional security requirements.